tristantanjh/Wiki-API/README.md

 ```bash
 mongod
 ```

+2. Create a new MongoDB database called 'WikiDB'.
+You can use a MongoDB GUI tool like [MongoDB Compass](https://downloads.mongodb.com/compass/mongodb-compass-1.37.0-win32-x64.exe) or [Studio 3T](https://studio3t.com/) to create the database.

-2. Start the Express server - Runs on http://localhost:3000:
+3. Start the Express server - Runs on http://localhost:3000:
 ```bash
 npm start
 ```

-3. Use an API testing tool (e.g., Postman, cURL) to interact with the API using the available routes:
+4. Use an API testing tool (e.g., Postman, cURL) to interact with the API using the available routes:

 - Retrieve all articles:
 ```bash
 GET http://localhost:3000/articles